blender/blender/doc/python_api/rst/info_gotcha.rst

 .. note::

-   Pythons threads only allow co-currency and won't speed up your scripts on multi-processor systems, the ``subprocess`` and ``multiprocess`` modules can be used with blender and make use of multiple CPU's too.
+   Pythons threads only allow co-currency and won't speed up your scripts on multi-processor systems, the ``subprocess`` and ``multiprocess`` modules can be used with Blender and make use of multiple CPU's too.

 Help!
 My script crashes Blender